Abeezer-Golwala/Clevertap-Flutter-Webview-Bridge/README.md

 A new Flutter project.

-Refer to these links for pushing data from webview to native
+Refer to these links for pushing data from webview site to native

 https://github.com/Abeezer-Golwala/Clevertap-Flutter-Webview-Bridge/blob/main/flutter.html